portableant/museologi.st/projects/egyptiancoffins.md

   - knowledge transfer
   - british council
 ---
-The Egyptian Coffins Project is a collaboration between the Fitzwilliam Museum, Cambridge, and the Egyptian Museum, Cairo and I was fortunate to be invited to join the team for this project.
+The Egyptian Coffins Project is a collaboration between the Fitzwilliam Museum, Cambridge, and the Egyptian Museum, Cairo, and I was fortunate to be invited to join the team for this project.

 ## Background